The Elder Scrolls Online: High Isle

-On January 27, 2022, ZeniMax announced a full expansion pack based around the Systres archipelago, located in the seas far to the west of Tamriel.
-It is a region that has never appeared in the series before.
+On January 27, 2022, an expansion entitled High Isle was announced.
+High Isle is based around the Systres archipelago, located in the seas to the west of Tamriel, and is an entirely new region that had not previously been explored in any Elder Scrolls media (though it was first identified on the in-game map in the 1998 game, Redguard).
 The expansion's story centers around an attempt by the three warring alliances to negotiate an end to the conflict in secret while being plotted against by a group known as the Ascendant Order.
-The expansion will introduce two new zones to explore, the eponymous High Isle and another island called Amenos, as well as a new card-based minigame called Tales of Tribute, a new Trial called Dreadsail Reef, and two new companions.
-The expansion was released on June 6, 2022 for Mac/PC and June 21, 2022 for consoles.
+The expansion introduced two new playable zones to explore, the eponymous High Isle and another island called Amenos, as well as a new card-based minigame called Tales of Tribute, a new trial called Dreadsail Reef, and two new companions.
+The expansion was released on June 6, 2022 for PC and Mac, and on June 21, 2022 for consoles.